grace-notes/website/contents/topics/reversionism.md

 ---
-title: Reversionism
+title: "Reversionism"
+pdf: "reversionism.pdf"
-description:  a comprehensive study of the doctrine showing how the Lord deals with recalcitrant and implacable Christians.
+description: "a comprehensive study of the doctrine showing how the Lord deals with recalcitrant and implacable Christians."
 template: lesson.jade
 ---